 A lonely poet is lost in his own world of gloom and despair that merge into the enveloping darkness of the night around him.
 Suddenly, the stillness is broken by an exquisitely musical voice, reciting his poetry.
 Vijay sits up with a start.

 Phir na keeje meri gustaakh nigahi ka gilaah

 Dekhiye aap ne phir pyar se dekha mujhko

-An enchanting Doo-Wop by Geeta Dutt sets the mood for things to come.
+An enchanting recital of this sher by Geeta Dutt sets the mood for things to come.
 Familiar lines?
 Well… if you thought this story is about this beautiful Asha Bhosle-Mukesh number from Phir Subah Hogi, think again.

 Vijay calls out, “Suniye!”
 A charming young woman looking elegant in a sari and some jewellery with a ladies’ vanity purse turns around to look at him and then looks away again.

 “Maine kahaa…” Vijay begins, intrigued and surprised how this beautiful stranger knows his poem.